 The ConPALs program runs concurrent with the college’s PAL Program, a collaborative effort involving the Academic Advising Resource Center, the Division of Student Life, and the College of Arts and Sciences.

 Meet the ConPALs

-The selected ConPALs are committed to creating supportive spaces in which first-year students can flourish both academically, musically, and socially.
-In August 2018, ConPALs will participate in an intensive three-day training to become informed and skilled peer advisors.
+The selected ConPALs are committed to creating supportive spaces in which first-year students can flourish academically, musically, and socially.
+ConPALs participate in an intensive three-day training each summer to become informed and skilled peer advisors.